-To address this issue, we propose \ourwork, which reframes memory management of LLM-based agents not as a fixed pipeline, but as a decision-making problem.
+To answer this question, we propose \ourwork, which reframes memory management of LLM-based agents not as a fixed workflow, but as a decision-making problem.
 Drawing inspiration from agent tool learning~\citep{toolLLM,llmtoolssurvey}—where models learn when to invoke tools based on context, we deconstruct high-level memory processes into their fundamental atoms: the standard CRUD (Create, Read, Update, Delete) operations.
 This atomization transforms a static memory workflow into a learnable decision process~\citep{semi-MDPs,HRL}.

-By training with reinforcement learning (RL), the agent learns a policy over these atomic operations, enabling it to autonomously orchestrate memory behaviors that are adaptively tailored to the specific demands of each decision step.
+A key advantage of this framework is that the effectiveness of memory management is no longer fundamentally bounded by expert rules, but instead by the model's own capacity to make appropriate decisions.
+By training with reinforcement learning (RL), the agent can acquire experience over these atomic operations and gradually learn a policy for managing memory in a task-aware manner—retaining information that is important for the completion of the task.
+In this way, memory is no longer treated as a fixed mechanism, but as a kind of policy behavior optimized through interaction with the environment.

-Across three augmented multi-hop long-context QA tasks, including HotpotQA~\citep{hotpotQA}, 2WikiMultihopQA~\citep{2wiki}, and Musique~\citep{Musique}, our approach consistently outperforms prior methods reliant on static memory workflows by approximately 2-5 percentage points under the same Qwen3-8B backbone.
-Moreover, our framework shows an increasing performance advantage as document length grows in Needle-in-a-Haystack evaluations.
-Together, these results demonstrate that treating memory management as an atomic-level capability optimized via RL is more effective than relying on predefined routines.
-Beyond overall performance gains, we further uncover an empirical insight into how memory should be managed for QA tasks.
+We evaluate our method on multiple memory-intensive tasks, which can be broadly divided into two categories: 1) Three multi-hop long-context QA tasks, including HotpotQA~\citep{hotpotQA}, 2WikiMultihopQA~\citep{2wiki}, Musique~\citep{Musique}, and 2) Two multi-turn web search task including GAIA~\citep{GAIA} and WebWalkerQA~\citep{WebWalker}.
+Across all tasks, our approach consistently outperforms prior methods reliant on static memory workflows by approximately 3-8 percentage points under the same Qwen3-8B backbone.
+These results demonstrate that treating memory management as an atomic-level capability optimized via RL is more effective than relying on predefined routines.

+Beyond overall performance gains, we further uncover an empirical insight into how memory should be managed for these tasks.
 The learned policy exhibits a systematic shift in memory operation usage: the frequencies of Create, Update, and Delete operations steadily increase, while reliance on Read actions decreases and stabilizes at a lower level.
-This suggests that effective memory control for QA tasks benefits from learning structured, task-aligned patterns of memory operation usage, rather than maintaining a fixed or unstructured access strategy.
+Whereas when the task condition changes, the frequencies follow entirely different trends.
+This suggests that effective memory control for these tasks benefits from learning task-aligned patterns, rather than maintaining a fixed strategy.